fwmechanic/k_edit/README.md

      * This allows each editor function (one bound to each key) to potentially perform many different operations, minimizing consumption of the "keyboard namespace".
 EX: `setfile` (described below).
  * **Z**: Can switch between line and box (column) selection mode simply by varying the shape of the selection.
  * **M**: No installation: copy and run, delete when done.
 Run from removable storage.
+ * **M**: Easily accessible history of recent files visited, strings searched for and replaced, stored in files in user's homedir.
  * **M**: Edit undo/redo limited only by available memory (effectively infinite).
  * **M**: Default automatic backup of previous versions of all files edited.
 Every time a dirty file is saved to disk, the previous incarnation of the file (being overwritten) is moved to `.kbackup\filename.yyyymmdd_hhmmss` where `.kbackup` is a directory created by K in the directory containing `filename`, and `yyyymmdd_hhmmss` is the mtime of the instance `filename` of being saved.
 This feature was a lifesaver in the "dark decades" preceding the availability of free, multi-platform DVCS (git, Mercurial), and is much less important when DVCS is used; **use DVCS**!
- * **K**: (Partial) syntax highlighting (C/C++, Lua, Python)
+ * **K**: highlighting
+     * "word-under-cursor"
      * comments
      * literal strings/characters
      * conditional regions: C/C++ preprocessor, GNU make
  * **K**: Powerful file/source-code navigation
      * K is integrated with [Exuberant Ctags](http://ctags.sourceforge.net/), enabling a hypertext-linking experience navigating amongst tagged items in your programming project.
      * K can perform multi-file-greps and -replaces targeting sets of files enumerated in any editor buffer.
-K supports powerful recursive (tree) directory scanning with output to an editor buffer, so, when combined with file-filtering functions such as grep, strip, etc. it's easy to quickly construct a buffer containing only the names of all of the files of interest to you, and have the multi-file-aware functions reference this buffer.
-And since this is based on current filesystem content, it's more likely to be complete and correct than a
-"project file" which must be independently maintained (and thus can easily fall out of sync with workspace reality).
+     * K supports powerful recursive (tree) directory scanning with output to an editor buffer, so, when combined with file-filtering functions such as grep, strip, etc.  it's easy to quickly construct a buffer containing only the names of all of the files of interest to you, and have the multi-file-aware functions reference this buffer.
+And since this is based on current filesystem content, it's more likely to be complete and correct than a "project file" which must be independently maintained (and thus can easily fall out of sync with workspace reality).

 # Licensing